jfischoff/reuse-port-example/README.md

 ## Zero Downtime Deployment with Warp

 Using `warp` it is easy to perform zero downtime deployment with `SO_REUSEPORT`.
-This literate Haskell file creates a server for zero downtime deploys, and the repo has utilities that restart it without failed requests.
+This literate Haskell file creates a server for zero downtime deploys and the repo has utilities that restart it without failed requests.

 ## Outline
 - [`SO_REUSEPORT`](#so_reuseport)